jonatas/ideia.me/_posts/2017-05-31-parsing-ruby-code.md

 ### Ripper#slice

-This feature is really cool and strange.
-I can't find a good documentation and I debug it by myself trying to understand better the strategy.
+This feature is cool and strange.
+I can't find a proper documentation, and I debug it by myself trying to understand better the strategy.
 It's a kind of regular expression mixed with the lexer.
 Take a look at the example:

 ```ruby